aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/get-hyperlink-destinations/_index.md

 ---
-title: Get Hyperlink Destinations
+title: Get Hyperlink Destinations In PDF File
-linktitle: Get Hyperlink Destinations
+linktitle: Get Hyperlink Destinations In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to extract hyperlink destinations from a PDF file using Aspose.PDF for .NET.
+description: Learn how to extract hyperlink destinations in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 60
 url: /net/programming-with-links-and-actions/get-hyperlink-destinations/
 ---

-Aspose.PDF for .NET is a powerful library for manipulating and extracting information from PDF files using the C# programming language.
+Aspose.PDF for .NET is a powerful library for manipulating and extracting information in PDF file using the C# programming language.
 In this tutorial, we will focus on extracting hyperlink destinations from a PDF file using Aspose.PDF for .NET.

 ## Prerequisites